The Virginia Education Foundation's mission is

 |

-Title I public schools and organizations
+Title I public schools and organizations funded or

-funded or supported by VEF
+supported by VEF are committed to

-are committed to promoting and enhancing children's literacy,
+promoting and enhancing children's literacy, school readiness,

-children in Virginia.
+low-income children in Virginia.

-While
+While VEF's grant-making

-VEF's grant-making is typically by invitation,
+is typically by invitation,

 inquiries concerning support are welcome